Sladdbarn: Causes

 Sladdbarn can be born because the parents mistakenly believe that they can no longer have children due to their age and stop using contraceptives.
 Another reason for a much later sibling is due to the parents feeling that their first group of children are getting older and they miss having small children around.
 Sometimes older couples with a more unstable relationship have yet another child in later life due to feeling a need to keep the relationship together when their older children start becoming independent, thus losing the so-called "glue" that kept them from growing apart.

 Effects

-During the early 20th century having a sladdbarn was considered shameful in the country, as it was considered to imply that the parents were overly sexually active in old age.
+During the early 20th century having a sladdbarn was considered shameful in Sweden, as it was considered to imply that the parents were overly sexually active in old age.
 In Sweden in the 1960s having a sladdbarn was considered a major economic setback for a working-class family but a status symbol for the richer who could afford it.
 Children whose only siblings are much older than them sometimes report feeling like an only child.
 Many sladdbarn are often accused of being spoiled by their parents according to the older siblings.
 They are also often said to remain childish even in adulthood.